 - 1. Open the IDERA SQL Admin Toolset Launchpad, and then click Job Mover. - 2.
 On the Welcome window, click Next. - 3.
 Select which action you want to perform, and then click Next. - 4.
 If you are copying or moving a job to another instance, select the source and target SQL Server instance, and then click Next. - 5.
 If you are copying a job to another database on the same instance, select the source SQL Server instance, and then click Next. - 6.
 Select which jobs you want to move, and then click Next. - 7.
 Indicate whether you want to keep the existing job schedule and native SQL Server alerts and notification settings, and then click Next. - 8.
-Configure options for the new job, and then click Next. - 9.
+Configure options for the new job, including whether the jobs are enabled or disabled, and then click Next. - 9.
 Review the summary, and then click Finish.